 The Corporate Scorecard, which drives the overall funding for the AIP, is approved annually by the Compensation Committee.
 In determining whether to approve the Corporate Scorecard each year, the Compensation Committee considers a number of factors, including whether the goals are consistent with and likely to enhance corporate performance and long-term shareholder value and discourage executives from pursuing short-term goals that may not be consistent with achieving such long-term success, as well as the level of difficulty associated with attainment of each goal in the scorecard.
-The 2020 Corporate Scorecard objectives, shown below with final performance results, were directly aligned to our six key business priorities, as follows:
+The 2021 Corporate Scorecard objectives, shown below with final performance results, were directly aligned to the Board-approved 2021 business plan and our key business priorities, as follows:

-- 1. Returning to and sustaining profitability, - 2.
-Growth, - 3.
-Continuous cost improvement, - 4.
-Diversifying sources of capital and optimizing the balance sheet, - 5.
-Employee engagement and diversity and inclusion, and - 6.
-Customer satisfaction.
+- 1. Profitability,

+- 2. Accelerate growth,

+- 3. Strengthen recapture performance,

+- 4. Improve cost leadership position,

+- 5. Maintain high-quality operational execution,

+- 6. Expand revenue opportunities,

+- 7. Employee engagement,

+- 8. Diversity and inclusion, and

+- 9. Customer and client satisfaction.

-Financial performance, or pre-tax income before notable items, had 50% of the overall scorecard weight as our goal of returning to and sustaining profitability was paramount.
-Our other priorities were necessary to continue strengthening and transforming our business, and our focus on customers and employees is key to our long-term success and are foundational components of our mission, values and operating principles.
+Financial performance, including net income and return on equity, constituted 50% of the overall scorecard weight as sustaining profitability was critical to delivering on shareholder expectations.
+Our other priorities were necessary to enable growth and improve efficiencies, and our focus on employees is key to our long-term success and are foundational components of our mission, values and operating principles.
+Additionally, because "helping homeowners is what we do", the scorecard results are adjusted +/-20% by a customer and client satisfaction modifier that assesses how we deliver on our commitments to our customers and clients.